Privacy policy

 Most of the personal data collected about you are given voluntarily or for the purpose of concluding or performing an agreement with us or a third party or for the purpose of making legal claims.

-The consequence of failing to give us the information could be that we are unable to pursue the purposes mentioned, including, in certain cases, our relationship with the client, or that we are unable to fulfil our obligations to public authorities.
-As regards information obtained under the Danish Anti-Money Laundering Act, the provision of such information is mandatory in order for us to fulfil our statutory obligations.
+The consequence of failing to give us the personal data could be that we are unable to pursue the purposes mentioned, including, in certain cases, our relationship with the client, or that we are unable to fulfil our obligations to public authorities.
+As regards information obtained under the Danish Anti-Money Laundering Act, the provision of such information is, therefore, mandatory in order for us to fulfil our statutory obligations.

 Storage